w3f/Grants-Program/applications/liberland.md

 a fixed amount of LLM will be minted over a timeframe of 48 years, allowing inflation to be fixed (being able to pre-calculate future inflation percentages) and controlled over time.

 LLM is a hard-limit currency with a limited amount of coins being put into circulation.
 The LLM Pallet is automatically minting a certain amount of tokens every X amount of block.
-Based on a formula of precalucalting time based on block production.
+Based on a formula of precalculating time based on block production.
 This will allow the pallet to have time limits between the minting processes, allowing us to precalculate the circulating supply and the inflation curve.

 Please see more details here:
 https://docs.google.com/spreadsheets/d/1uBuGNQMuyz9p4_JBbza7Wa8hWCYkGdGjoOI